 Presenters must be at the designated room of your session 5 minutes before it begins so that you can meet your session chair and the other speakers in advance.

 Computer, LCD projectors will be available in all oral presentation conference rooms.
-Other equipment will be provided at the presenter expenses if a request is being made.
-Please kindly forward any such request to the organizing committee of the conference at firstname.lastname@example.org
+Other equipment will be provided at the presenter’s expense if a request is being made.
+Please kindly forward any such request to the organizing committee of the conference at email@example.com

-Presenters should bring their compatible presentation files stored on a USB-drive/CD-ROM/DVD.
-Presenters are kindly requested to upload their files on the computer at least before the start of the session or bring their own laptop.
+Presenters should bring their compatible presentation files stored on a USB drive/CD-ROM/DVD.
+Presenters are kindly requested to upload their files on the computer at least before the start of the session or bring their own laptops.
 Presenters are also kindly requested to test the functionality of the presentation before the beginning of the session.

 INSTRUCTIONS for ORAL PRESENTATIONS

 Contributed oral presentations are 25 minutes long, including 5 minutes for questions and discussion.
-The paper must be presented by one of the author or co-authors.
-Oral presentations are to be made either using your laptop or the PC that will be available in the session room (Windows system + Power point).
+The paper must be presented by one of the authors or co-authors.
+Oral presentations are to be made either using your laptop or the PC that will be available in the session room (Windows system + Powerpoint).
 There will be a volunteer on hand to assist in starting each presentation.